Florida Civil War History

 Archibald Graham Morrison.jpg

-(Picture to the Left: Archibald Graham Morrison, Co.
-D, 2nd Florida Infantry, Gettysburg NMP.)
+(Left) Picture of Archibald Graham Morrison, Co.
+D, 2nd Florida Infantry.
+Courtesy Gettysburg NMP.

 In the confusion along the base of the ridge the 16th Vermont Regiment, having just flanked one of Pickett’s brigades and sent it reeling with great loss, turned about-face and crashed headlong into the left flank of the 2nd Florida.
 This was simply too much for the regiment to withstand.
 The 2nd Florida’s color bearer was wounded and gave his banner to another soldier to carry, but the new bearer advanced only a few more yards before he surrendered.
 The brigade was forced to retreat once again, and most of the 2nd Florida ended up as prisoners.
 The regiment's battle flag, a beautiful silk banner with a unique sunburst design sewn upon it, was turned in to Federal army headquarters for record of its capture.
 It was supposedly exhibited for a time in Chicago and then sent back to Philadelphia.
 After 1863 the flag mysteriously vanished from all records and has never been located.